Faceware Technologies: History

 Image Metrics sold the Faceware software to its spinoff company, Faceware Technologies, in January 2012.
 Following the spinoff, Faceware Technologies focused on producing and distributing its technology to professional animators.
 The technology was tested through Universities, including the University of Portsmouth.

 Faceware launched its 3D facial animation tools, software packages Faceware Analyzer, and Faceware Retargeter with the Head-Mounted Camera System (HMCS).
 Analyzer tracks and processes live footage of an actor and Retargeter transfers that movement onto the face of a computer-generated character.
 The Head-Mounted Camera System is not required to use the software.
 Six actors can be captured simultaneously.

 Faceware Live was shown for the first time at SIGGRAPH 2013.
 It was created to enable the real-time capture and retargeting of facial movements.
 The live capture of facial performance can use any video source to track and translate facial expressions into a set of animation values and transfer the captured data onto a 3D animated character in real time.
 In 2014, Faceware released Faceware Live 2.0.
 The update included the option to stream multiple characters simultaneously, instant calibration, improved facial tracking, consistent calibration, and support for high-frame-rate cameras.

 In 2015, Faceware launched a plugin for Unreal Engine 4 called Faceware Live.
 The company co-developed the plugin with Australia-based Opaque Multimedia.
 It makes motion capture of expressions and other facial movements possible with any video camera through Faceware's markerless 3D facial motion capture software.

-In 2016, Faceware announced the launch of Faceware Interactive, which is focused on the development of software and hardware that can be used in the creation of digital characters with whom real people can interact with.
+In 2016, Faceware announced the launch of Faceware Interactive, which is focused on the development of software and hardware that can be used in the creation of digital characters with whom real people can interact.